Upcoming Changes in New Jersey Alimony 2013

 Without the legislative reform establishing clear guidelines, alimony is an issue that requires extensive analysis and fact finding to reach a fair compromise.
 Case law touches upon issues such as length of the marriage, age, education, prior work history, child care, health, ability to pay, available assets, which all come into the analysis and discussion as to whether alimony is due, how much and for how long.

 It is very important that you have knowledgeable counsel to represent you on alimony and support issues.
-Helfand & Associates has handled divorces for over twenty years.
-Helfand & Associates has settled numerous divorces and represented clients through trial, if necessary.
+Tanya Helfand of Schenck Price has handled divorces for over twenty years.
+Tanya Helfand has settled numerous divorces and represented clients through trial, if necessary.

 At the opposite side of the issue, on August 8, 2013, in the case Gnall vs. Gnall the Appellate Division declared that a fifteen year marriage is not short term.
 This case indicates that a 15 year marriage makes a party eligible for permanent alimony.
 This is now a precedent unless the legislature passes the proposed bill to revise alimony laws.